xtuml/erebus/README.md

     * `log_domain`: `"aer"` | `"ver"` `str` : The log domain to use for the functional test, defaults to `"ver"`:
         * `"ver"` - Indicates that Verifier.log is the file to use for functional tests
         * `"aer"` - Indicated that Reception.log is the file to use for funtional tests
+* `num_workers`: `int` - The number of worker processes to use for sending files.
+If this is equal to an integer of 1 or anything less the program will run in serial.
+If not equal to an integer the program will fail.
+Defaults to `1`

 #### <b>Example Json test config</b>
 ```